hbctraining/Training-modules/Intro_shell/lessons/01_the_filesystem.md

 On a **Windows** machine your current folder should be something starting with `/c/Users/marypiper`.
 To find this in your File explorer try clicking on PC and navigating to that path.

-Once you know to which folder you are downloading your data, right click on the link below:
+Once you have identified which folder you are in, this is where we will be downloading your data.
+Right click on the link below, and be sure to **Save link as**.
+You will be prompted to choose a folder within a Finder/File Explorer window.
+Navigate to the directory that was listed when running `pwd`.

 **Download RNA-Seq data to your working directory:** right-click [here](https://github.com/hbctraining/Training-modules/blob/master/Intro_shell/data/unix_lesson.zip?raw=true) and choose **Save link as**.